Chadkendu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5th task on shell variables
+This is the 6th task shell variables